akiyosi/goneovim/README.md

 ## ToDo
+* Add test

 * Improved startup speed (especially on the Windows platform)

 * Improve IME feature

 In the current implementation, it is not possible to highlight the keyword being converted in the input method input.
 At the moment I have no idea about how to improve this

+* Keyword filtering feature in external file explorer

 * Support GPU rendering

+* Support neovim ui `ext_statusline`

 * Smooth scrolling

-* Support neovim ui `ext_statusline`

-* Keyword filtering feature in external file explorer

 ## Development